MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

    - If you are using Configuration Manager to deploy updates, make sure that an update from the newly assigned channel has been deployed to the devices.
 We recommend using [dynamic collections](fieldnotes/build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps) for easier targeting.
 Devices will only download the required updates, so it is safe to assign updates from multiple channels to a device.
    - If you are using file shares, you must download and host the matching update in a new location/folder.
 Use the **Update Path** group policy setting or the Office Deployment Tool to point devices at the new location.

-- If you are deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](https://docs.microsoft.com/mem/intune/apps/apps-add-office365) app, the channel you select will be re-evaluated and enforced during policy refresh.
+- If you are deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](/mem/intune/apps/apps-add-office365) app, the channel you select will be re-evaluated and enforced during policy refresh.
 It is recommended that any update channel policies in your environment match the channel selection for your app assignment.
 If the channels do not match, this will cause unexpected channel flipping under the following circumstances:
    - Deploying Microsoft 365 Apps using the Microsoft 365 Apps for Windows 10 and later app.
-   - The app is configured using the configuration designer.
+   - The app is configured using the Configuration designer.
    - The app is assigned as required.

 - After a successful channel change assignment, Microsoft 365 Apps must first apply a successful update in order to accept further channel changes.